nasriblack/SoftBussBookingBack1.1/README.md

     -   Admin file => will be the route of admin
     -   Authentifcation file => will be the route of registration and login
     -   reservation file => will be the flow of the reservation
 -Probably the authentification will be last thing ?
+-Thinking about making the reservation with giving a random id ? or should i make the authenficiation first ?
+-i think i am gonne make the authentification first then i will made the reservation -first i am gonna make the create Bus then seats